FYLSen/cf-worker-summary/readme.md

 ## Long Article Handling

-For articles exceeding the `MAX_CONTENT_LENGTH`, the worker splits the content into multiple parts for processing.
-It generates summaries for each part and then combines these summaries into a final summary.
+For articles exceeding the `MAX_CONTENT_LENGTH`, the worker automatically truncates the content to the maximum allowed length before processing.
+This ensures predictable processing times and reasonable resource usage.

 ## Content Fetching